vbaconnet-ledger/developer-portal/_docs/NA/u_advanced_display_management.md

 ## Introduction

 This article talks about more advanced flows that are sometimes needed when writing applications.

 ### Cherry-picking steps at runtime

 #### Usecase

-The `Display Management </u_display_management>` doc taught us how to use the `UX_FLOW` macro.
-This macro is quite handy but comes with its **drawbacks**: everything needs to be declared at **compilation time**.
+In [Display Management](../u_display_management) we learned how to use the `UX_FLOW` macro.
+This is quite handy but it comes with its **drawbacks**: everything needs to be declared at **compilation time**.
 What if we wished to change the `flow` at runtime?

 Imagine an app where you have a flow for a transaction signature.